jonrau1/ElectricEye/README.md

 These are the following services and checks perform by each Auditor, there are currently...

-- :boom: **550 Checks** :boom:
+- :boom: **548 Checks** :boom:
 - :exclamation: **100 supported AWS services/components** :exclamation:
 - :fire: **77 Auditors** :fire:

 **Regarding AWS ElasticSearch Service/OpenSearch Service:** AWS has stopped supporting Elastic after Version 7.10 and released a new service named OpenSearch.
 The APIs/SDKs/CLI are interchangable.
 Only ASFF metadata has changed to reflect this, the Auditor Names, Check Names, and ASFF ID's have stayed the same.

-**Regarding AWS Shield Advanced:** You must be actively subscribed to Shield Advance with at least one Protection assigned to assess this Service.
+**Regarding AWS Shield Advanced:** You must be actively subscribed to Shield Advanced with at least one Protection assigned to assess this Service.

 **Regarding AWS Trusted Advisor:** You must be on AWS Business or Enterprise Support to interact with the `support` API for Trusted Advisor.